Adult, Young Adult, and Adolescent DBT Program Description

 Adolescent, Young Adult, and Parent DBT Program Description

 Adolescents: We have several therapists in the practice who offer individual DBT to adolescents.
-Our adolescent skills groups are run by Mark Becker, LCSW, and Amanda Jacob Pezzanite, LCSW.
-In addition to Mark and Amanda, Hope Qi, who offers individual therapy for adolescents, will start a Sunday skills group if needed and Ethan Ulanow will start a young group on Saturdays as needed.
+Our adolescent skills groups are run by Amanda Jacob Pezzanite, LCSW.
+In addition to Amanda, Hope Qi, who offers individual therapy for adolescents, will start a Sunday skills group if needed and Ethan Ulanow will start a young group on Saturdays as needed.
 If these groups are full or do not meet your schedule, we start a new group, coordinate with one of the other Comprehensive DBT programs in the area or offer DBT skills training on an individual basis.